httpie/cli/docs/README.md

 #### Single binary executables

-Have a standalone HTTPie executable when you don't want to go through the full installation process
+Get the standalone HTTPie Linux executables when you don't want to go through the full installation process

 ```bash
 # Install httpie